 Review: Cookware Sets, Editors of Cook's Illustrated magazine, Oct.
 1, 2012

 This very positive, very thorough review of the Lodge 12-inch cast iron pan gives excellent insight into how the Lodge line of cookware can be expected to perform.
 Editors give it 5 stars out of 5, and users are nearly as complimentary.
 Editors conclude this would be the one pan they would want if they were stranded on a desert island.

-Review: Lodge Logic 12-Inch Cast Iron Pan review: An American Classic, Now with Instant Gratification , Editors of Chow.com, Oct.
+Review: Lodge Logic 12-Inch Cast Iron Pan review: An American Classic, Now with Instant Gratification, Editors of Chowhound.com, Oct.
 4, 2013

-Owners say this #1 Best Seller in Campfire Cookware is for far more than just camping.
-Giving it an overall average of 4.7 stars out of 5 in more than 420 reviews, they say it cooks evenly and keeps food hot for a longer time, great when dinner is delayed.
-It's also versatile, they say, going from kitchen, to grill or smoker, to campfire and back to the kitchen.
-The main complaints we saw were involved shipping issues, which has nothing to do with performance.
+Owners give this Lodge set an overall rating of 4.7 stars out of 5 in more than 980 reviews, saying it cooks evenly and keeps food hot longer, which is great when dinner is delayed.
+It's also versatile, they note, going from kitchen, to grill or smoker, to campfire and back to the kitchen.
+The main complaints we saw are that cast iron is heavy and the pans are not nonstick.

-In about 60 customer reviews the Lodge 5-piece cast iron cookware set gets a near-perfect 4.9 stars out of 5.
+In more than 90 customer reviews the Lodge 5-piece cast iron cookware set gets a high, 4.8 stars out of 5.
 Owners say the set is an incredible value, and that they use the pots and pans for everything.
-They say if you learn to use this set right, there is no problem with food sticking.
+Most say if you learn to use this set right, there is no problem with food sticking.